Best Surface Marker Buoys (For All Dive Scenarios)

 No items found.

-It allows you to prominently mark your location in bodies of water, so that boats are aware of your location.
+An SMB, or surface marker buoy, is a scuba diving accessory that allows divers to prominently mark their location in bodies of water so boats are aware of their position.

-In this guide, I'll walk you through the different types of dSMBs, so you can buy the right one for your type of diving.
+In this guide I'll walk you through the different types of dSMBs so you can buy the right one for your type of diving.

 SMB (Surface Marker Buoy): Deployed at the surface before you enter the water and towed throughout the dive.
 The buoy stays on the surface the entire time, marking your location for boat traffic or surface support.
 Common for drift diving where the boat follows you, spearfishing, or training dives.

-DSMB (Delayed Surface Marker Buoy): Carried underwater and deployed during your ascent—typically from your safety stop at 15ft.
+DSMB (Delayed Surface Marker Buoy): Carried underwater and deployed during your ascent, typically from your safety stop at 15ft.
 The DSMB signals your position to boats before you surface, making it essential for boat diving, drift diving, or any situation where you surface away from your entry point.

 Shape, Color & Size